dr. J.A. (Julie) McBrien

 The research project was funded by the Max Planck Society and the Social Science Research Council, New York.
 It was part of the research project on Religion and Civil Society at the Max Planck Institute for Social Anthroplogy, Halle, Germany (2003 - 2006).

-- McBrien, J. A. (2017).
+- McBrien, J. (2017).
 From Belonging to Belief: Modern secularisms and the construction of religion in Kyrgyzstan.
-University of Pittsburgh Press.
+Pittsburgh, PA: University of Pittsburgh Press. [details]

 - McBrien, J. (2010).
 Mukadas's struggle: veils and modernity in Kyrgyzstan.
 In F. Osella, & B. Soares (Eds.), Islam, politics, anthropology (pp. 121-137).
 Chichester: Wiley-Blackwell. [details]